psb/bucklescript.github.io/docs/installation.md

 **Prerequisite**: either NPM (comes with [node](https://nodejs.org/en/)) or [Yarn](https://yarnpkg.com/en/).

-If you'd like to install BuckleScript globally, do:
+If you would like to install BuckleScript globally, do:

 ```sh
 yarn global add bs-platform